dkager/tolk/README.md

 Introduction
 ------------

 Tolk is an application extension (DLL) that allows Windows applications to output text through screen reader software (assistive technology for the blind and visually impaired).
 It is an abstraction layer on top of the vendor-specific APIs that auto-detects the active screen reader, allowing for clean and simple client code.
 Speech and braille output are supported in 32-bit and 64-bit environments.
 The compatibility table below provides more details.
-Microsoft SAPI is **not** supported.
+In addition to screen readers, Microsoft Speech API (SAPI) is also supported.

 Complete archives with source code and pre-compiled binaries are available from [the project page](http://davykager.com/projects/tolk/).
 This distribution also includes compiled wrappers for a number of languages: